labsyspharm/cellcutter/README.md

                      [--channels [CHANNELS ...]] [--save-metadata SAVE_METADATA]
                      [--cache-size CACHE_SIZE]
                      [--chunk-size CHUNK_SIZE | --tiles-per-chunk TILES_PER_CHUNK]
-                     IMAGE WINDOW_SIZE DESTINATION
+                     image.tif window_size output.zarr

     Cut out tiles in a regular grid from an image.
 Tiles will be stored as Zarr array (https://zarr.readthedocs.io/en/stable/index.html) with dimensions
     [#channels, #tiles, tile_size, tile_size].
+Coordinates of the created tiles can optionally be saved to a CSV file using the --save-metadata option.
+Tiles overlapping the image boundary will be padded with zeros.
+A column OutOfBounds will be added to the metadata file indicating if a tile is partially or completely outside the image bounds.

     positional arguments:
-      IMAGE                 Path to image in TIFF format, potentially with multiple channels.
+      image.tif             Path to image in TIFF format, potentially with multiple channels.
 Thumbnails will be created from each channel.
-      WINDOW_SIZE           Size of the tiles in pixels.
-      DESTINATION           Path to a new directory where tiles will be stored in Zarr format.
+      window_size           Size of the tiles in pixels. output.zarr           Path to a new directory where tiles will be stored in Zarr format.
 Use -z to store tiles in a single zip file instead.